 Blade Stamping Method

 Cold-stamped Milpar blades have a distinct “hammered” appearance, where the lines that make up the blade’s profile typically appear dull.
 Cold-stamped blades also have a more tapered point.
-Figure 5 illustrates the different appearance of cold-stamped Milpar blades and a surface-ground blade.
+The examples pictured below include M6 bayonets taken from sealed packaging dated December 1961, May 1962, and October 1963; and a Milpar M7 bayonet.
+Figure 5 illustrates how the appearance of Milpar’s cold-stamped blades varied considerably during their government-contract production and offers a comparison to a surface-ground blade.

-Comparison image showing Milpar cold-stamped blades vs. Bauer M7 surface-ground blade.
+Figure 5: Comparison image showing Milpar cold-stamped blades vs. a Bauer M7 surface-ground blade.

 Cold-stamped blades have a chamfer on each side of the spine.
 The chamfer’s appearance can vary from very crisp, to less-distinct, to almost rounded.
 Production line practices, wear on the stamping dies, and machine operator competency may be contributing factors to the variations.
 Figure 6 illustrates the variable appearance of Milpar cold-stamped blade spines.